Shippable/docs/sources/platform/integration/docker-private-registry.md

 Available under the Integration Family: **Hub**

-`Docker Private Registry` Integration is used to connect Shippable DevOps Assembly Lines platform to a privatelty hosted Docker Hub so that you can pull and push Docker images.
+`Docker Private Registry` Integration is used to connect Shippable DevOps Assembly Lines platform to a privately hosted Docker Hub so that you can pull and push Docker images.

 You can create this from the integrations page.
-This is the information you would require to create this integration
+This is the information you would require to create this integration:

 * **Name** -- friendly name for the integration
 * **URL** -- location of your private registry.
 Format `https://foo.com`